pinkynrg/pinkynrg/README.md

-# Hey there! 👋 I'm Francesco Meli, a Full Stack Engineer! 🚀
+# Hey there! 👋 I'm Francesco!

 ### 👨‍💻 A Little About Me:
 I'm a **Passionate Web Developer** with over a decade of experience in both frontend and backend development.
 I've been working on everything from user-friendly interfaces to reliable backends, aiming to deliver high-quality web applications. 💪